marcindulak/jhalfs-ci/README.md

 It is important to **not** perform these steps as the docker container has the host (laptop) access, and errors may make the host (laptop) non-bootable.

-**Note**: the setup requires about 15GB of disk space.
+**Note**: the setup requires about 15GB of disk space for the loopback file.
 Both Intel and Apple silicon (untested) processors are supported.

 # Setup